 So we come to Ramadan’s night of power.
 The 27th day of Ramadan is Laylat al-Qadr (sometimes rendered Laylatul Qadr).
 It is also known as Shab-e-Qadr, and means Night of Decree or Night of Measures.
 Muslims regard it as the best, most powerful day of the whole year.
 They believe the first verses of the quran were revealed to Muhammed on this day in 610AD.
 For them, prayer made on this day is worth a lifetime of prayers at other times.

-Although the 27th day of Ramadan is universally regarded in Islam as ‘the day,’ their founder was slightly vague as to when it was.
+Although the 27th day of Ramadan is universally regarded in Islam as ‘the day,’ their founder was vague as to when it was.
 Many Muslims treat the whole last 10 days of the month of Ramadan as especially holy.
-We are already in those last ten days.
-Some will be up all night during them praying and reading the quran.
+We are already in those last ten days at this time of posting.
+Some will be up all night during them praying and reading the Koran.
 And they will definitely be doing that on Laylat al-Qadr.

 Night of Decrees

-It will be no surprise to find Muslims up all night actively cursing Jews and Christians on Laylat al-Qadr using particular quranic verses.
+It will be no surprise to find Muslims up all night actively cursing Jews and Christians on Laylat al-Qadr using particular koranic verses.
+They are also known to pay Imams to curse their enemies with a particular verse, or to write them out and conceal them on the enemy’s property at any time.

-Therefore it would be a good night for us to remember God’s promises to his people and proclaim and decree those from the Bible.
+Therefore Laylat al-Qadr is an essential night for us to remember God’s promises to his people and to proclaim and decree those from the Bible.
 Job was told, so long as he kept the ways of the Lord:

 Job 22:28 Thou shalt also decree a thing, and it shall be established unto thee: and the light shall shine upon thy ways.